klasocki/cooper-test/Readme.md

 * Automatic stamina evaluation - just start the test, run and listen to the sound notifications, and the result will be ready for you
 * You can safely put the device in your pocket - location will still be updated, and our app will keep showing on your lock screen if you'd like to take a quick look
 * See your route on the map as you run
-* Monitor your speed and see if you're on track to reach your target result, or beat your previous best
 * All the results are saved - track your fitness and routes you covered
 * Choose between dark and light theme for the app - also for maps!